libpot/Loneliness_Health_Factors/README.md

-# The dynamic interplay between loneliness and health behaviors from adolescence to midlife: a population-based prospective cohort study
+# The dynamic interplay between loneliness and health behaviors from adolescence to midlife: a Norwegian population-based cohort study

 This repository contains the complete analytical code encompassing:
 1. data pre-processing and descriptives